lotov/lcode3d/docs/overview/problem.rst

 ---------
 LCODE 3D calculates the plasma response to an ultrarelativistic charged beam.

-Simulating particle beams evolution is definitely planned for the future.
+Simulating particle beams is definitely planned for the future.

 .. _geometry: